 4. Will you be on the first (or only) flight of the day?Demand for flights is so high that some balloons fly at dawn, land, then take on a new load of passengers for a second flight.
 This may cut both flights short, and passengers on the second flight may return to their hotels too late for breakfast or a daily tour.
 There may also be safety issues.
 It's generally better to be on the sole flight, or at least the first flight, of the day.

 5. How many passengers will be in the balloon basket with you?
 Believe it or not, there are huge balloons that lift baskets with 32 passengers in them.
 Do you really want to fly in a balloon-bus?

 Overloaded balloons, whether large or small, are also inherently unsafe because passengers may not be able to take the "landing position" (facing away from the direction of travel, back to the wall of the basket, hands holding rope loops, knees bent) in case of a windy landing.
 If there is not enough room for all passengers to take the correct Landing position, chances are high that someone may be injured in the event of a windy landing.

-if they are not filled completely.
+In general, smaller balloons and baskets give better experiences—particularly if they are not filled completely.

+Will the pilot and the other passengers speak a language you understand?
+Pilot commentary on the landscape, wildlife, geology, history, local culture and ballooning itself, is a hugecontributor to flight satisfaction, as is conversation among your fellow passengers.
 How fluent is your pilot in your language?
 Some companies will tell you the pilot speaks your language when in fact s/he may only be able to say "Good morning," "How are you?", etc.

 How to Make Your Reservation